clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ### 2.1 Test SCVP Client

-The GSTP test client is based on an SCVP client available from GitHub.com/GSA at: [GSA/VSS](https://github.com/GSA/vss){:target="_blank"}._ <!--This link gives 404 error--Private Repo.-->The GSTP client will also be available via GitHub at a TBD location.
+The GSTP test client is based on an SCVP client available from GitHub.com/GSA at: [GSA/VSS](https://github.com/GSA/vss){:target="_blank"}._ <!--This link gives 404 error due to Private Repo.-->The GSTP client will also be available via GitHub at a TBD location.
 The command line parameters accepted by the client are as follows:

 Parameter Name|Parameter Type|Description|
 ---|---|---|